SheikhMizan/sorting/README.md

 ## Algorithms Included

-The following sorting algorithms are implemented in this repository:
+The following sorting algorithms are/will be implemented in this repository:

 1. Bubble Sort
 2. Selection Sort